pyxem/kikuchipy/README.rst

 - **Contribute**: Do you have a question or want to contribute?
 Great!
 Our `contributing guide <https://kikuchipy.org/en/latest/contributing.html>`_ explains how to best do that.

-The library is in an alpha stage, so there will be breaking changes with each release.
+- The library is in an alpha stage, so there will be breaking changes with each release.
+Please see
+  `the changelog <https://kikuchipy.org/en/latest/changelog.rst>`_ for all developments.